-Ernst & Young LLP (‘EY’ or ‘we’) have been requested by the LME to provide you, the recipient company, firm or organisation (the ’Recipient’), with a copy of the report we prepared, on their instructions, on the LME’s compliance with the applicable BMR requirements and adherence to published benchmark methodologies, with regards to its administration of the Benchmarks for the period from 8 September 2020 to 31 December 2021 (the ‘Report).
+Ernst & Young LLP (‘EY’ or ‘we’) have been requested by the LME to provide you, the recipient company, firm or organisation (the ’Recipient’), with a copy of the report we prepared, on their instructions, on the LME’s compliance with the IOSCO Principles and adherence to published benchmark methodologies, with regards to its administration of the Benchmarks for the period from 8 September 2020 to 31 December 2021 (the ‘Report).

 The Report was prepared solely for the use of the LME and addressed issues specific to them.
 Accordingly, we may not have addressed issues of relevance to you.
 Further, the Report was concluded on 19 April 2022, and we have not undertaken any further work since that time.
 Material events may therefore have occurred which will not be reflected in the Report.